-To qualify for a reverse mortgage loan, the youngest homeowner must at least 62 years old, live in the home as their primary residence and have sufficient home equity.
+The basic requirements to qualify for a reverse mortgage loan include: the youngest borrower on title must be at least 62 years old, live in the home as their primary residence and have sufficient home equity.
 Borrowers must also meet financial eligibility criteria as established by HUD.

 - Age of the youngest homeowner

 - Balance on existing mortgage loans

 Frequently Asked Questions Regarding Reverse Mortgage Eligibility

 - If the homeowner is under 62 years of age but they are on permanent disability, do they qualify?

 - No. The minimum age is 62 years and there are no exceptions for disability or Social Security status.

 - Can a homeowner that has a mortgage still get a reverse mortgage loan?

 - Yes.
 Many people who obtain a reverse mortgage loan use it to pay off their existing mortgage and eliminate monthly mortgage payments.1

 - Does every homeowner over age 62 qualify?